FlowFuse/website/src/blog/2023/01/getting-started-with-node-red.md

 #### FlowFuse

-To get Node-RED running on FlowFuse visit our [web site and create a new user]({{ site.appURL }}/account/create).
-We've got an offer at the moment which gives you a Node-RED instance for free for one month.
+To get Node-RED running on FlowFuse [sign up as a new user]({{ site.appURL }}/account/create).

-You now need to create an application, which includes an instance of Node-RED.
+New users are enrolled in a trial and a Node-RED will be started for you within a minute.

 Once that instance has booted up you access Node-RED by pressing "Open Editor".

 #### npm

 To install Node-RED locally using npm, open up your terminal and type the following command: